microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

 Software bots are everywhere.
 You probably interact with them every day without realizing it.
 Bots, especially chat and messenger bots, are changing the way we interact with businesses, communities, and even each other.
 Thanks to light-speed advances in artificial intelligence (AI) and the ready availability of AI services, bots are not only becoming more advanced and personalized, but also more accessible to developers.

 Regardless of the target language or platform, developers building bots face the same challenges.
-Bots require input and output capabilities.
-Bots need language and dialog logic.
-Bots need to respond to questions with appropriate answers, and bots need to be responsive, scalable, and extensible.
+Bots must be able process input and output intelligently.
+Bots need to be responsive, scalable, and extensible.
 They need to work cross-platform, and they need to interact with users in a conversational manner and in the language the user chooses.
-The [Microsoft Bot Framework](https://dev.botframework.com/) combined with [Microsoft QnA Maker](https://qnamaker.ai/) provides the tools developers need to build, connect, manage, and publish intelligent bots that interact naturally with users using a range of services.

-In this lab, you will create a bot using Visual Studio Code and the Microsoft Bot Framework, and populate a knowledge base using Microsoft QnA Maker.
-Then you will interact with the bot using Skype — one of many popular services that can integrate with bots built with the Microsoft Bot Framework.
+The [Microsoft Bot Framework](https://dev.botframework.com/), combined with [Microsoft QnA Maker](https://qnamaker.ai/), provides the tools developers need to build and publish intelligent bots that interact naturally with users using a range of services.
+In this lab, you will create a bot using Visual Studio Code and the Microsoft Bot Framework, and connect it to a knowledge base built with QnA Maker.
+Then you will interact with the bot using Skype — one of many popular services with which bots built with the Microsoft Bot Framework can integrate.

 <a name="Objectives"></a>
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create an Azure Bot Service to register and host a bot
+- Create an Azure Bot Service to host a bot
-- Create a Microsoft QnA Service to populate a knowledge base
+- Create a Microsoft QnA knowledge base, populate it with data, and connect it to a bot
-- Set up continuous code integration to publish bot code
-- Debug the bots that you build
+- Implement bots in code and debug the bots that you build
-- Update your bot using Visual Studio Code, Node.js, and JavaScript
+- Publish bots and use continuous integration to keep them up to date
-- Interact with a bot using Skype
+- Plug a bot into Skype and interact with it there

 <a name="Prerequisites"></a>
 ### Prerequisites ###